jack-bradshaw/FortyTwo/README.md

 List<Answers> answers = getAnswers();

 for (int i = 0; i < answers.size(); i++) {
-	DecoratedAnswerCard answerCard = new DecoratedAnswerCard(context);
+	// Like all views, a Context is needed to instantiate a new answer card DecoratedAnswerCard answerCard = new DecoratedAnswerCard(context);

+	// False = don't show animations
 	answerCard.setAnswer(answers.get(i), false);

 	// Identify each answer with a sequential number (e.g. 1.
 Some answer, 2.
 Another answer)